ceph/ceph/doc/cephadm/host-management.rst

 Removing Hosts
 ==============

 If the node that want you to remove is running OSDs, make sure you remove the OSDs from the node.
+By default cephadm will not allow to remove a host with ceph daemons running in it.
+The ``host rm`` command has a ``force`` parameter in order to allow the removal operation, although is not recommended to use it.

 To remove a host from a cluster, do the following: